johnlombardi389/recipe-ready/README.md

 ## Overview

 Recipe Ready is an innovative kitchen assistant app designed to streamline the culinary experience by addressing various kitchen-related challenges.
 With a focus on ingredient management, the application aids users in efficiently organizing their kitchen supplies, providing real-time suggestions on available recipes based on current ingredients, facilitating the creation of dynamic shopping lists, and enabling users to track the purchase dates of their ingredients.

-By seamlessly integrating these features, Recipe Ready becomes an indispensable tool for users seeking to optimize their meal planning, reduce food waste, and enhance their cooking experience
+By seamlessly integrating these features, Recipe Ready becomes an indispensable tool for users seeking to optimize their meal planning, reduce food waste, and enhance their cooking experience.

 ### Try Recipe Ready